Bringing the Three Lines of Defense to Life

 This project clarified a few things about how I want to design and lead risk-focused learning in the future.

-- Engagement was noticeably stronger when risk was framed as part of everyday choices rather than as a separate compliance topic.
-The story elements and short touchpoints helped employees see themselves in the situations and connect the model to their own role.
+- Engagement was stronger when risk was framed as part of everyday choices rather than a separate compliance topic.
+The story elements and short touchpoints helped employees see themselves in the situations and connect the model to their role.

-- Managing the project and developing the content end to end was genuinely satisfying and underscored the value of having a strong sponsor.
-I also saw how much more impact we could have had with their involvement spread more evenly across the project lifecycle instead of concentrating it at launch and key approvals.
+- Managing the project and developing the content end to end was genuinely satisfying and underscored the value of a strong sponsor.
+It also showed how much more impact we could have had with sponsor involvement spread more evenly across the campaign, not concentrated at launch.